 Someone who believes in visual story-telling and how every story matters, Irine’s travel narrative feels like a breath of fresh air.
 Advocating for East African Diaspora, she gives specifics on the good, the bad, and the ugly of travelling, without any sugarcoating.
 To know what to expect when travelling is essential, and her journalistic view gives insight into some personal as well as public opinion.
 Fun-loving, but a responsible tourist, Irine’s adventures will make you long for Africa.
 Her particular piece; “Leave No Trace” Principle: Best Practices to Follow” is a must-read for all those who believe in responsible tourism and conservation.
 Her private take on life reflects through the gorgeous photography that her blog features.
 Her openness to communicate opinions and share ideas with others is warm and welcoming.

-For advice on the best places to stay in Kenya, best backpack and travel tips, adventure sports, and perfectly picturesque viewpoints; get in touch with Irine at her social platforms.
-Bringing together communities and people is a perk of travelling solo, or by the group; and that seems to be the objective Irine chases in life.
+For advice on the best places to stay in Kenya, best backpack and travel tips, adventure sports, and perfectly picturesque viewpoints; get in touch with Irine on her social platforms.
+Bringing together communities and people is a perk of travelling solo, or by a group; and that seems to be the objective Irine chases in life.
 Participating with organizations working for the benefit of African tourism and sustainability, this girl gives us some serious travel goals.

-Some of these impressive ladies have stood out among the rest for us @travelhouseuk, as the fearless explorers and idolizers of African culture.
+Some of these impressive ladies have stood out among the rest for us @travelhouseuk, as fearless explorers and idolizers of African culture.
 Travelling is a fixation that keeps increasing, the more you feed it.
-It fuels joy to the human soul; we can’t ever get enough of it.
+It fuels joy in the human soul; we can’t ever get enough of it.
 To take a look at the services offered by TravelHouseUK visit their website at https://www.travelhouseuk.co.uk.

 There is a famous African proverb that says: To get lost is to learn to the way.